venugoapalreddy/biztalk-docs/his/core/domain-properties2.md

 The following tabs are available for the SNA Subdomain Properties sheet:

 ## Domain Properties: NetView
- NetView sends alerts back and forth between a host system and the [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] and associated client computers.
+ NetView sends alerts back and forth between a host system and the [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] and associated client computers.

  **Send NetView Management Data to this Connection**
  Select a connection to which NetView data should be sent.
 This can be any host connection.

 ## Domain Properties: Display Verb
- **Default Connection for Display**
+ <strong>Default Connection for Display</strong>
  Select a connection for use by Display Verbs.
-When the Display Verb is used but does not specify a connection, [!INCLUDE[hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] uses the connection you specify in **Display Verb Properties**.
+When the Display Verb is used but does not specify a connection, [!INCLUDE [hisHostIntServNoVersion](../includes/hishostintservnoversion-md.md)] uses the connection you specify in <strong>Display Verb Properties</strong>.
 If you do not specify a default Display connection, Host Integration Server randomly selects a connection for the verb to use.

 ## Domain Properties: Server Broadcasts
  Servers communicate with each other using server broadcasts.